datagrok-ai/public/packages/Dendrogram/README.md

 ## Viewers

-[Dendrogram viewer](./src/viewers/dendrogram.ts) is a ure typescript component derived from [DG.JsViewer](../../js-api/src/viewer.ts) to be used as [a Datagrok viewer](../../help/visualize/viewers/viewers.md).
+[Dendrogram viewer](./src/viewers/dendrogram.ts) is a pure typescript component derived from [DG.JsViewer](../../js-api/src/viewer.ts) to be used as [a Datagrok viewer](../../help/visualize/viewers/viewers.md).
 Exposed properties allow customizing the viewer appearance for the line width and color, the node size and fill color.